-Patek Philippe Nautilus and Audemars Piguet Royal Oak are contemporaries who’ve endured decades of popularity and a common creator (Gerald Genta).
+Patek Philippe Nautilus and Audemars Piguet Royal Oak are contemporaries who’ve endured decades of popularity and are claimed by a common creator (Gerald Genta).
 However, while the Nautilus has always missed a grand complication model, Audemars Piguet has enjoyed much success with their perpetual calendar Royal Oak models over the years, more recently with a ceramic version and a concept ultra-thin model that was unveiled at SIHH this year.

 It was only a matter of time before this anomaly was corrected and at Baselworld 2018, Patek introduced the first Nautilus perpetual calendar, the Ref.
 5740/1G-001.
-And like all Nautilus models, it brings together casual sportiness and technical finesse in a way that only the big boys of haute horology can.
+And like all Nautilus models, it brings together casual sportiness and technical finesse in a way that only these big boys of haute horology can.

 The 40 mm white gold case is just 8.32 mm thin – a record for any Patek perpetual calendar - and is water-resistant to 60 meters.
 The characteristic design of the bezel is emphasized by vertical satin-finished surfaces that contrast against polished chamfers